joshua-neizer/CISC327-Final-Project/design.md

 a particular test case,
 then commands such as `git blame` can be used to determine who was working on a module.
-To minimize budget costs,
-CI will only be run on pull requests.
-As such, most of the testing will occur locally on the machines of the team members.
-By the time a pull request is made, it should ideally already be passing tests, though CI will confirm this.

 In terms of environments and tooling, the provided tools has been determined to be sufficient.